-Dimensions UK, the parent of the Charity, has apportioned and charged £1,905k (2021: 1,906k) of central overhead costs to Dimensions Somerset SEV during the year.
+Dimensions UK, the parent of the Charity, has apportioned and charged $\pounds 2,206k$ (2022: 1,905k) of central overhead costs to Dimensions Somerset SEV during the year.
 These are apportioned based on the total direct costs of providing social housing and other activities in each entity within the Group.
-At 31 March 2022 the Charity owed Dimensions (UK) £529k (2021: £430k) for recharged central overhead costs.
-This intercompany balance is settled a month in arrears.
+Intercompany balances are settled in cash periodically.
+At 31 March 2023, the Charity had a receivable of $\pounds 7.4M$ from Dimensions UK (2022: payable of $\pounds 530k$).

-There are no other related party transactions or outstanding balances during the year (2021: £nil).
+There are no other related party transactions or outstanding balances during the year (2022: £nil).